pppontusw/ansible-Google-Apps-Delegate-Admin/README.md

-# Google Apps Group Sync installation
+# Google Apps Delegate Admin installation

 ## What does it do?

-1. Installs Google Apps Group Sync and all dependencies to /opt/
+1. Installs Google Apps Delegate Admin and all dependencies to /opt/
 2. Sets up Apache2 with mod_wsgi to run the web server

 ## What do you have to do?